• Skip to primary navigation

 Elevate Your Dishes: 5 Substitutes for White American Cheese

-When it comes to melting into a rich, savory ooze or lending that creamy, salty kick to a classic reuben, there’s little the staple ‘white American cheese’ can’t do.
+Savory ooze or lending that creamy, salty kick to a classic reuben, there's little the staple 'white American cheese' can't do (a processed American-style cheese made from blended dairy and emulsifiers, often based on cheddar/Colby).

 So, why depart from the familiar, soft texture of white American cheese?
 It's about enhancement.